Garden-AI/garden-backend/garden-backend-service/README.md

 ## Connect pgadmin to RDS instances

-Note: You will need to follow this process for each instance.
+**Note:** You will need to follow this process for each instance (dev and prod).
 You can use the same key pair for both instances.

-1. Create ssh key pair
+### **Create ssh key pair**

 Either through the AWS console or on the command line create an RSA keypair.

-- Option 1 AWS Console
+- **Option 1 AWS Console**

   Login to AWS and navigate to the EC2 Console.
-On the left nav panel under network and security select 'Key Pairs'.
+On the left nav panel under network and security select *Key Pairs*.

-  Click 'Create key pair'.
+  Click *Create key pair*.

-  Select "RSA" for the key pair type and select '.pem' for the format.
+  Select "RSA" for the key pair type and select ".pem" for the format.

-  Create the key pair by clicking 'Create key pair' at the bottom of the page.
+  Create the key pair by clicking *Create key pair* at the bottom of the page.
 Make sure to download the generated key pair as this is the only opportunity you have to save it.
 If you lose it you will need to create a new one.

-- Option 2 local command line
+- **Option 2 local command line**

   Use `ssh-keygen` to generate a key pair locally:

   ```sh
   ssh-keygen -m PEM -t rsa -b 4096
   ```

-2. Add public key to EC2 instance
+### **Add public key to EC2 instance**

 Login to AWS and go to the EC2 console.
-Click "Instances" on the left nav panel.
+Click *Instances* on the left nav panel.

 Select the instance you want to connect to by clicking the checkbox next to the instance name.
-Then, click "Connect" and select the "EC2 Instance Connect" tab.
-For the connection type select "Connect using EC2 Instance Connect" and leave the username as the default `ec2-user`.
+Then, click *Connect* and select the *EC2 Instance Connect* tab.
+For the connection type select *Connect using EC2 Instance Connect* and leave the username as the default `ec2-user`.

-Click "Connect" at the bottom of the page and a terminal will open connected to the EC2 instance in the ec2-user's home directory.
+Click *Connect* at the bottom of the page and a terminal will open connected to the EC2 instance in the ec2-user's home directory.

 Add the public key of your new key pair to the file